stevet168168/archaeology/README.txt

-Ancient third-party stuff I've used in the past in some way of other.
+Ancient third-party stuff I've used in the past in some way or other.